 • A "wet erase marker" to record date on the jar (optional)

-This allows the healthy, naturally occurring Mesophilic Lactic Acid Bacteria to ferment the lactose (milk sugar) into lactic acid.
-This, in turn, causes the milk to coagulate and healthy probiotics to populate, resulting in a tangy in flavor.
+At this temperature, the healthy, naturally occurring Mesophilic Lactic Acid Bacteria begins to ferment the lactose (milk sugar) into lactic acid.
+This, in turn, causes the milk to coagulate and healthy probiotics to populate, resulting in a slight tangy flavor.

-Warm spots in cold climates may include the top of the fridge, near a heater or woodstove, or on a fermentation heating pad or seedling heat mat.
+Warm spots in cold climates may include the top of the fridge, near a heater or woodstove, on a fermentation heating pad, or a seedling heat mat.

-This fermentation process can take anywhere from 12 hours to a few days, depending on the ambient temperature and the age and quality of the milk.
+This fermentation process can take anywhere from 12 to 24 hours, depending on the ambient temperature and the age and quality of the milk.
+We've never gone beyond 24 hours.
+Be careful to avoid overfermentation.

 What should clabber smell like?
-Your clabbered milk should have no distasteful sour odor, but a pleasant, almost nutty aroma with just a hint of sweetness, a bit like cheesy, buttery cream.
+Your clabbered milk should have NO distasteful sour odor, but a pleasant, almost nutty aroma with just a hint of sweetness, a bit like cheesy, buttery cream or mild yogurt.

-If your clabber smells "off" or strongly unpleasant, just start over again with a clean jar and fresh milk.
+If your clabber smells "off", sour, foul, yeasty, or unpleasant, just start over again with a clean jar and fresh milk.
 No need to waste this, your dogs, cats, chickens, or pigs will enjoy it.
-But if it starts to bubble, this is an indication that your clabber has become contaminated.
-Just throw it out and start a new batch.
-It's best not even to give it to the animals.

 You have just discovered another of the myriad of homestead joys!